Your Genetic Blueprint: Exploring Individual Diet Response and Fat Distribution Patterns Through Genetics

 Gene: FTO

 The FTO gene is involved in pathways related to energy balance and body composition.
 Research has shown that certain genetic variations in FTO may be associated with differences in appetite regulation, dietary patterns, and response to different macronutrient approaches.
-Studies suggest one variant may be associated with a tendency toward higher body mass index (BMI)
+Studies suggest one variant may be associated with a tendency toward higher body mass index (BMI) and may be associated with variation in dietary response among individuals, including responses to higher-protein eating patterns.

 - Nutrition Response and Body Weight